justinjohn0306/vllm-windows/README.md

 ## vLLM for Windows

-This repository is a fork of vLLM and will be updated when new release versions of vLLM are published, until vLLM decides to support Windows officially (see https://github.com/vllm-project/vllm/issues/14981 / https://github.com/vllm-project/vllm/pull/14891).
+vLLM for Windows build & kernels.
+This repository will be updated when new versions of vLLM are released.

 **Don't open a new Issue to request a specific commit build.
 Wait for a new stable release.**